Nothing makes me think of summer like this easy cheesy tomato pie recipe, using fresh ripe tomatoes direct from my garden.

 There is an important decision to make at this point.
 Do you want your tomato pie juicy or not?
 I like mine juicy, so I’m going right on ahead from here.

-Arrange 1/2 of those gorgeous tomato slices in your baked pie crust.
+Arrange 1/2 of those gorgeous fresh tomato slices in your baked pie crust.

 Sprinkle 1/2 of your salt and pepper over them, then tear up some basil leaves and sprinkle those over them, too.